コンテンツにスキップ

 ))

-For more information, see the Python SDK and TypeScript SDK references:
+For more information, see the Python SDK, TypeScript SDK, Ruby SDK, Go SDK, and API references:

-set_auto_stop_interval (Python SDK)
+set_autostop_interval (Python SDK)

 setAutostopInterval (TypeScript SDK)